Recipe

 For Mike Cooper, another Skuna Bay craftsman farmer, the west coast of Canada is one of the most beautiful areas in the world.

-“it’s amazing that I get to call it my place of work,” says Cooper.
+“It’s amazing that I get to call it my place of work,” says Cooper.

 “I am most proud about what I have chosen to do for a living.
 Being a part of the Skuna Bay team brings me great pride…working amongst some of the most passionate and talented farmers in the industry and seeing the reactions we get from the salmon we raise makes this job very easy to love,” says Cooper.